DanuserLab/3dCellShape/README.md

 ![Alt Text](doc/readme_pic.jpg?raw=true)

 ## Related paper
-- This repository is for initial distribution of the 3D shape analysis pipeline associated with the manuscript [**"In vivo profiling of site-specific human cancer cell states in zebrafish"**](https://doi.org/10.1101/2021.06.09.447621), on BioRxiv.
+- This repository is for initial distribution of the 3D shape analysis pipeline associated with the manuscript [**In vivo 3D profiling of site-specific human cancer cell morphotypes in zebrafish**](https://doi.org/10.1083/jcb.202109100), *JCB*, 2022, 221 (11): e202109100, written by Dagan Segal, Hanieh Mazloom-Farsibaf, Bo-Jui Chang, Philippe Roudot, Divya Rajendran, Stephan Daetwyler, Reto Fiolka, Mikako Warren, James F. Amatruda, [Gaudenz Danuser](https://www.danuserlab-utsw.org/).

 ## Accessing the codes and example output
 - The pipeline consists of three Matlab scripts – (1) for post-processing and (2) segmentation of data, adapted from [Driscoll, et al, 2019](https://www.nature.com/articles/s41592-019-0539-z), and (3) for geometric feature extraction and analysis from extracted 3D volumes.